thunderbird/send-suite/README.md

 You'll need the following to run the server and use the client:

-- An account on the FXA staging server
-- The client id and secret for the FXA staging server (in 1Password, in the Services vault)
+- An account on the FXA staging server.
+A client id and secret for the FXA staging server.
+If you're part of the TB team, see 1Password, in the Services vault.
+See [Public login](#public-login) for an alternative to this.

-Make sure you install [docker](https://www.docker.com/get-started/) for local development.
+- Make sure you install [docker](https://www.docker.com/get-started/) for local development.

 ## Setting up the apps